yetulaxman/containers-workflows/_hands-on/day3/fastdisks.md

 ---
 topic: singularity
-title: Tutorial3 -  Effiecinet conversion of Docker images to singularity
+title: Tutorial3 -  Efficient conversion of Docker images to singularity
 ---

 Lustre-based project-specific directories, *scratch* and *projappl*, can store large amounts of data and are accessible to all compute nodes of Puhti.
 However, these directories are not good for managing a large number of files.
 If you need to work with a huge number of smaller files, you should consider using the NVMe based local temporary scratch directories, either through normal or interactive batch jobs.
 Read more about the advantages of using local scratch drive on [CSC docs pages](https://docs.csc.fi/support/faq/local_scratch_for_data_processing/)